mendix/docs/content/releasenotes/sdk/metamodel-8.10.md

 #### ODataNavigationProperty (Element)

 * We deleted the `association` property, because associations now know their remote names.
-* We deleted the `thisSideIsParent` property, which is no longer needed, as this can be `ODataRemoteAssociationSource`.
+* We deleted the `thisSideIsParent` property, which is no longer needed, as this can be deduced in `ODataRemoteAssociationSource`.

 #### ODataAttribute (Element)